 - a) Who may be admitted.
-Any Associate of the Society, at least 21 years of age, upon nomination by two Fellows of the Society in good standing, may be admitted provided: - He/she is the holder of a university degree requiring at least 24 units of actuarial-related subjects: - He/she has worked in the Philippines in the actuarial field for at least one year; - He/she has completed the fellowship education and examination requirements, the Fellowship Admission Session, and any additional requirements prescribed by the Board of Governors.
+Any Associate of the Society, at least 21 years of age, upon nomination by two Fellows of the Society in good standing, may be admitted provided: - He/she is the holder of a university degree requiring at least 24 units of actuarial-related subjects; - He/she has worked in the Philippines in the actuarial field for at least one year; - He/she has completed the fellowship education and examination requirements, the Fellowship Admission Session, and any additional requirements prescribed by the Board of Governors.
 The Fellowship Admission Session is described in Section VI of this catalogue. - b) When and how to apply.
-A candidate planning to seek admission as a Fellow of the Society should submit an Application for Admission as Fellow to the Membership Committee upon completion of the examination and other requirements for Fellowship.
+A candidate seeking admission as a Fellow of the Society should submit an Application for Admission as Fellow to the Membership Committee upon completion of the examination and other requirements for Fellowship.
 The Application form may be obtained from the Office of the Actuarial Society of the Philippines.
 The application for admission as Fellow is subject to approval by the Board of Governors of the Society and by the majority vote of the Society. - c) Fellowship Examinations.
-The required course of reading for Fellowship is provided in the Section IX on Course of Reading in this catalogue.
+The required course of reading for Fellowship examinations is provided in Section IX of this Catalogue.